peasantbird/tp/docs/UserGuide.md

 <box type="wrong" seamless>
 Possible invalid inputs & their corresponding error messages:

-* No index provided
+* If your command is not in the proper format:
 >Invalid command format!<br>
 bdelete: Deletes the buyer identified by the index number used in the displayed buyer list.<br>
 Parameters: INDEX (must be a positive integer)<br>
 Example: bdelete 1

-* Invalid index
+* If you provide an invalid index:
 >The buyer index provided is higher than the last number in the list!

 </box>